openHPI/TeachingTeamGuidelines/docs/courseadministration/courseproperties.md

 Within the course list, the course could be also filtered by the chosen course language.

 #### External course URL
 Usually you just should keep it as it is.
 The platform team will make the correct settings.
-This is only for cross-promoting courses from sister-platforms such as *openHPI* or *openSAP*.
+This is only for cross-promoting courses from other platforms.

 #### Abstract